stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 * If the dirt or stone you target is on the ground, you cause it to become difficult terrain.
 Alternatively, you can cause the ground to become normal terrain if it is already difficult terrain.
 This change lasts for 1 hour.

 If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the cube of earth that can be controlled increases to 10 feet.

 ## Prestidigitation
 *Transmutation Cantrip*<br>